waelhammoudeh/overpass-4-slackware/README.md

  2. README.data : all about OSM data file you need for the database.
  3. README.web : shows basic setup for Apache web server.

+DISCLAIMER:
+I am NOT an expert on "overpassAPI".
+Information here may not be accurate, use at your own risk.
+I mention other websites, they all have rules and there are laws to abide by, read the rules and follow the law please.
+Be in the know.

 Wael Hammoudeh